Time to change it up

 - lipstick and liner

-- then got tools – sponges as my brushes are in good shape
+- then got tools – sponges as I have brushes and they are in good shape

 I did not buy blush as I already have some that work well.
 Additionally, I had a small sample of face mist, and a sample of primers – face, eye, and under eye.

 Remember, if all else fails you can find a professional to help you learn how to actually apply makeup.
-Try though I may at home to learn this, I haven’t had the success I had hoped for.
+Try though I may to learn this at home, I haven’t had the success I had hoped for.
 So professional instruction is in order.
 But make sure the instructor understand what this is for.
 This isn’t your everyday nor evening wear makeup.